hansinahuja/Marsquake-Rover/README.md

 ### Obstacles
 * Obstacles are cells over which an agent cannot travel.
 * We create a boundary of obstacles around the grid so that the algorithms are bounded to the visible screen.
 * If you resize your screen, the old boundaries will be retained.
-Click of Reset Grid to generate a new boundary.
+Click on Reset Grid to generate a new boundary.

 ### Modes
 The path finder has 3 modes: